The establishment and ongoing support of road safety data systems is critical to the effective management of road safety in all countries.

 A lack of accurate data has a serious impact on the effective management and delivery of positive road safety outcomes.
 The issue of under-reporting in many countries needs to be addressed.
 Guidance is available on how to improve this accuracy.

-Safety data is used for identifying the size of the road safety problem, analysis of problems, development of strategy, identification of solutions, for advocacy, and monitoring and evaluation.
+Safety data is used for identifying the size of the road safety problem, analysis of problems, development of strategy, identification of solutions, for advocacy, and monitoring, analysis and evaluation.

 Key safety data includes exposure data (traffic volume, population data), final outcome data (deaths and injuries), and intermediate outcome data (average speeds, protective equipment fitment and use, level of drinking and driving, network and vehicle safety quality).